xiaoguo1995/xiaoguo1995.github.io/_supervision/supervision_summary.md

 - [100% Principal Supervision] Joseph Lee: 2026 Winter Research Project

-- [100% Principal Supervision] Jacob O'Neill: 2026 Winter Research Project, 2026 BEng(Hons) Thesis
+- [100% Principal Supervision] Jacob O'Neill: 2026 Winter Research Project, 2026 BEng(Hons) Thesis.
+Proactive and keen to solve real-world engineering problems, especially related to environment and renewable energy.
+If you are recruiting and look for a committed person for a well-paid position, please consider him.

 <!-- - [100% Principal Supervision] Tequile Ryan: 2026 BEng(Hons)/B Maths Thesis -> job hunting, having summer-winter internship as electrical engineer at HeliMods (a Helicopter company Sunshine Coast, Australia) -> delicated and really engaging with focus on details in meeting, if you have an open position required such personnel merits, please consider Tequile. -->